 Whether you are in search of the perfect venue or hotel, interested in design and architecture or keen to try some of the world’s best restaurants, rest assured that in Copenhagen you are never far away from it all.

-Copenhagen is easily accessible, with Copenhagen airport being Scandinavia’s main traffic hub offering non-stop flights from around 165 international destinations and a short 12-minute Metro journey from the airport to the city center.
+Copenhagen Airport is the main traffic hub in Scandinavia and prior to the pandemic Copenhagen Airport offered non-stop flights from more than 190 destinations worldwide.
+As international travel gradually recommences, there is a big focus on re-establishing this important route network of international flight connections into Copenhagen.
+When you arrive it's no more than a short 12-minute Metro journey from the airport to the city center.
 The city is designed for pedestrians and cyclists, and you will find that it is easy to navigate the streets of Copenhagen.

 Closer to the Danes